Djibouti City: Religion

-Djibouti is home to different architectural styles that represent various periods in its history.
-The old section is filled with bazaars and souks nestled along narrow streets.
-Djibouti has wide streets, restaurants, Plaza (town squares) and cafes while many of the boulevards are lined with trees.
-It is serves as both a center for commerce and entertainment, as well as a residential area.
-To accommodate the growing middle class, many new apartments and housing developments are being constructed in and around the city.
-A few of the building fronts have been renovated and date back to the 19th century.
-The Place of 27 June in the city center is also distinguished by its Moorish-inspired arches.
-Due to its numerous exotic edifices and structures, the city has also been likened to a European settlement.

 Administration

 Djibouti has the distinction of being both a city and an administrative province.
 The Djibouti Region is one of the six regions of Djibouti.
 It borders the Gulf of Tadjoura and Gulf of Aden to the north and east, and the Arta Region to the south and west.
 The Djibouti Region is the smallest province in the country, but contains the national capital, Djibouti, and thus is the region with the greatest population of people.
 Djibouti Region occupies an area of 200 km2.

 Local government

 The administration of Djibouti City is formed of three municipalities: The commune of Ras-Dika, commune of Boulaos and commune of Balbala.
 The Djibouti City Council elected members headed by the mayor, who serves a five-year term and appoints deputies.
-The mayor of Djibouti City, who has executive powers, and the National Assembly, which scrutinises the mayor's decisions and can accept or reject the mayor's budget proposals each year.
-They are responsible for most local services, such as local planning, schools, social services, local roads and refuse collection.
+The mayor of Djibouti City, who has executive powers, and the National Assembly, which scrutinises the mayor's decisions and can accept or reject the mayor's budget proposals each year, are responsible for most local services, such as local planning, schools, social services, local roads and refuse collection.
 Certain functions, such as waste management, are provided through joint arrangements.